-This explanation limits the understanding of the commonly held belief that the first ten days are the most blessed ones and does not give reasons for this.
-First of all, if the Quran refers to ten nights, it means night and not day.
-In chapter 89, the Quran first is alluding to the pre-Islamic period when people spent the first ten nights of Dhul Hijja in merrymaking and debauchery.
+This explanation limits the commonly held belief that the first ten days are the most blessed ones, and does not give reasons for this.
+First, if the Quran refers to ten nights, it means night and not day.
+In chapter 89, the Quran first alludes to the pre-Islamic period, when people spent the first ten nights of Dhul Hijja in merrymaking and debauchery.
 They would surround the Kaaba naked and indulge in gambling and drinks.
-The Quranreminded the people, the assembly for Hajj is not for this purpose.
-If people want to understand the fate of those people who indulged in these kinds of behavior, they should check human history to understand that those nations choosing that route hurt and destroyed them.
+Therefore, the Quran reminded the people, the assembly for Hajj is not for this purpose.
+If people want to understand the fate of those who indulge in these kinds of behavior, they should check human history to know that those nations choosing that route hurt and destroyed them.

 Unity is the foundation of a faith-based community, and integration is the goal every nation and community should aspire to.
-This experience is open to all who believe in monotheism, as explained by all the prophets and reaffirmed by Prophet Muhammad and who stand for the unity of humanity, the dignity of human beings, peace, and harmony between all sectors of human society.
+Therefore, this experience is open to all who believe in monotheism and stand for the unity of humanity, the dignity of human beings, peace, and harmony between all sectors of human society.